 Fig. 1.
 Message Box

 GandCrab spreads through malicious mail campaigns containing malicious attachments or even through sextortion campaigns.
 Doc files are attached in mails with some genuine-looking file names and the user is forced to enable macros/download plugin updates.
 This action results in the infection of GandCrab.

 Initially, it collects all data related to the user like username, computer name, workgroup, IP address, etc. This information is stored as ‘PCData’ in encrypted form and further used for identification of the machine.

 Before moving to the main execution part it checks for popular anti-virus services with all running processes.

 Fig. 2.
 AV Processes List

 To know drives present on the machine, it checks every alphabet with the letter of the drive for drive enumeration.
-After collecting all the needed information related to the machine in PCData, it encrypts this information with RC4 algorithm having IV string ‘jopochlen’.
-Further, this data is again converted to the base64 format and is attached in ransom note under PCData section.
+After collecting all the needed information related to the machine in PCData, it encrypts this information with the RC4 algorithm having IV string ‘jopochlen’.
+Further, this data is again converted to the base64 format and is attached in the ransom note under the PCData section.

 The main payload contains an RSA public key which is encrypted using salsa20 algorithm and this encrypted key is again XORed with byte key 5.
 After decrypting this key, it is then exported using the CryptExportKey function.
 The Salsa20 algorithm was originally developed by Daniel Bernstein (twitter handle:@hashbreaker).
 In this sample customized version of salsa20 is used.
 We can see the casual comment ‘@hashbreaker Daniel J. Bernstein let’s dance salsa <3’ in the file.